galeksi/fullstackopen2022/README.md

 ### University of Helsinki Full Stack Open 2022/2023 Excercises

 All exercises are submitted to the same repository.
-After finisheing an exercise it is committed with an according message.
+After finishing an exercise it is committed with an according message.

     part0 - Fundamentals of Web apps
         0.4: New note